“Too often, our members get what they ask for, but not what they truly need.”

 “It’s been interesting to see the shift in mentality.
 I think that shift can be a really hard one for someone who’s been doing the same thing the same way for a really long time.
 We did have a few people who just could not equate “sales” with “service” and never felt fully comfortable, and they eventually left.”

 Like American United, other credit unions I have worked with also see immediate results from their sales training.
-One of the keys for sustaining that sales success throughout the year has been the continued coaching employees are receiving from the sales manager and trainer.
-With employees receiving continued support, coaching and encouragement from her and from their branch leadership, they are staying accountable and consistent.
+One of the keys to sustaining that sales success throughout the year has been the continued coaching employees are receiving from the sales manager and trainer.
+With employees receiving continued support, coaching, and encouragement from her and from their branch leadership, they are staying accountable and consistent.

 “What we have seen along the way is that by being proactive for our members, showing them how we can benefit their financial picture, and not necessarily just giving them what they think they need or what they are asking for, we are simultaneously providing excellent member service.”